I started using PC’s back 1986 when they had 5-1/4" floppy disks and 8086 processors.

 In 2006...
 I quit my new home sales position with Del Webb after achieving “Rookie of the Year” accolades, selling over $100 million in real estate and receiving “Lifetime Achievement” status with the Northern Arizona Homebuilders — all in less than 5 years.
 For me, the successes were not enough to overcome the corporate Bu!!Sh*t of working for a large company.
 Even though it was a great career path, it just wasn't for me.
 I knew I could do more, do it better and faster if I wasn't limited by the thinking of the people around me.
 So I did a HARD RESET and started my own independent real estate company later that year.

 In 2011...
 I was running a fast-growing real estate brokerage out of my house.
-I had about a dozen agents associated with me and I was working as both a full-time agent and as a full time managing broker doing personal sales with buyers and sellers, hiring agents, training agents, teaching education classes, reviewing contracts, processing commissions and providing front-line broker support for every agent in the company.
+I had about a dozen agents associated with me and I was working as both a full-time agent and as a full-time managing broker doing personal sales with buyers and sellers, hiring agents, training agents, teaching education classes, reviewing contracts, processing commissions and providing front-line broker support for every agent in the company.
 All out of my house.
-My wife was working full time too, kicking ass and taking names laying the foundation for what would soon be a huge referral-based business.
+My wife was working full time too, kicking ass and taking names (and adding them to our CRM) laying the foundation for what would soon be a huge referral-based business.
 It was then that I did another HARD RESET and rented commercial office space, wrote a new business plan, started a property management division, focused on accelerating agent growth and developing a culture that would attract like-minded associates to the company.
 I focused on, and succeeded in shifting massive amounts of local market share to us from the national brand competitors with offices in my community.
 The result was hockey-stick growth that had every broker in town wondering what the heck I was doing.

 In 2018... that brick-and-mortar company had grown from a good-sized business to become one of the “Top 25 Residential Brokerages” as ranked by The Phoenix Business Journal.
 What started as a 1 person sole proprietor business had grown to employ 80-plus Associate real estate agents.
 We were averaging over 2 residential real estate transactions every day, seven days a week, 52 weeks a year.
-Business was good, but growing a company to that size took its toll on me so I did a HARD RESET and joined forces with a huge national chain (Realty Executives) and became their north valley branch offices.
-The process stripped the supervisory responsibilities off my shoulders and cleared my head for the next (and possibly last) phase of my work-life mission.
+Business was good, but growing a company to that size took its toll on me so I did a HARD RESET and joined forces with a huge national chain (Realty Executives) and became their north valley branch office.
+The process stripped the supervisory responsibilities off my shoulders and cleared my head for the next phase of my work-life mission.

 Each time I did a HARD RESET, things were going pretty well.
 But I knew there was something else, something bigger, something even more significant for me to do and I was not afraid to press the HARD RESET key combination on my business to go for the next level.